pbsugg/http1.x-server/README.md

 ```

 You'll need to kill and re-start your server everytime you make a change.

-Don't forget to tag the release when you complete it.

 > Side-note: This release is less silly than you think.
 Before Facebook, we had the [finger](https://kb.iu.edu/d/aasp) protocol.